How to Spend a Magical 3 Days in Seville (2024)

 🍽 Meal times: In Andalucia, the biggest meal of the day is lunch, which is taken between 2 pm – 4 pm.
 In Seville, you’ll always be able to find somewhere to eat something but between 4 pm – 8 pm many bars and restaurants will be closed so you’ll need to be flexible.
 People start coming out again to eat around 9 pm and it’s perfectly normal to see groups eating at 11 pm.

-If you’re coming to Seville with kids then this article will still come in handy but I highly recommend you also read my articles dedicated to finding the fun for kids in Seville and in Andalucía as they do offer far more specific kids friendly activities.
+🛝 If you’re coming to Seville with kids then this article will still come in handy but I highly recommend you also read my articles dedicated to finding the fun for kids in Seville and in Andalucía as they do offer far more specific kids friendly activities.
+There are also some activities that will be perfect for anyone visiting with teens.

 ⭐️ If you’re unsure as to whether you should visit Malaga or Seville, or Valencia or Seville, it’s worth doing some reading (including my articles, obv) to figure out which is more fitting for your vacation needs.

-Day One: Marvel at the grandeur of Plaza de España and take a stroll through Maria Luisa Park.
-After lunch learn about Seville’s Roman history in the Antiquarium before embracing modern Seville at Las Setas.
-End on the cool Plaza del Salvador for tapas and drinks
+Day one: Marvel at the grandeur of Plaza de España and take a stroll through Maria Luisa Park.
+After lunch learn about Seville’s Roman history in the Antiquarium, visit the Palacio de las Dueñas and in the evening, embrace modern Seville at Las Setas.
+End on the cool Plaza del Salvador for tapas and drinks.

 Okay, so now let’s dive into the details